Patriciangugi/Project-Phase-2/README.md

 View Quality Matters: If your property has a view, consider it a valuable asset.
 Homes with "excellent" views can command significantly higher prices, with each category upgrade potentially adding substantial value.
 Invest in maintaining or enhancing the quality of the view if possible.

 Market Trends: Keep an eye on local real estate market trends.
-Factors like location, neighborhood, and market demand can also influence house prices.
+Factors like location, neighbourhood, and market demand can also influence house prices.
 Stay informed about the King County housing market to make informed decisions.

 Consult a Real Estate Expert: To get a precise estimate of your home's value and tailor your strategy to your specific situation, consider consulting a local real estate expert or appraiser.
 They can provide personalized recommendations based on your property's unique characteristics.

-Conclusion:
+## Conclusion:
-The final regression model achieved an R-squared value of approximately 59.5%, indicating that 59.5% of the variance in house prices is explained by the selected predictor variables.
+The final regression model achieved an R-squared value of approximately 59.5%, indicating that the selected predictor variables explain 59.5% of the variance in house prices.
 While the recommendations are data-driven and based on statistical analysis, individual factors and market conditions can vary, so it's essential to assess your property's specific situation before making any significant decisions.

+## Contributors
+**patricia Ngugi**
+**Hanan Dayah**
+**JoakimTI**
+**Johnkul**